saferpay/sndbx/texts/klarnapayments.md

 Klarna Payments is a 3rd party payment method, that is split into three ways of payment:
 + Pay Now: The order is payed now, via Direct Debit, or Bank Transfer.
-+ Pay Later: The order is payed after 14 days.
++ Pay Later: The order is payed on invoice.
 + Slice it: The order is payed in installment rates, with an interest.

 These, together with the currencies, are defined in the Klarna contract and not on Saferpay side.
 With each start of a new transaction, Saferpay will ask Klarna for this information.
 If a currency was submitted with the <a href="">Payment Page Initialize Request</a>, that isn't supported, or a certain payment category is not activated on the Klarna account, Saferpay will not show said option.